node-3d/addon-tools-raub/include/README.md

 # include/addon-tools.hpp

 There is a C++ header file, `addon-tools.hpp`, shipped with this package.
 It introduces several useful macros and utilities.
-Also it includes **Napi** implicitly, so you can replace:
+Also it includes **NAPI** implicitly, so you can replace:

 ```